Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch2_cft_functions/_index.md

 ### WAITCAT

 The WAITCAT command scans the catalog searching for a record that corresponds to the criteria specified in the command parameters.
 If a record matches the selected criteria, the result is a return code of 0.
-If there are no matches, the result is a non- zero return code.
+If there are no matches, the result is a non-zero return code.
 The return code is stored in the predefined variable _CMDRET.

 You can specify a maximum wait time as well as a scanning range for the catalog.